 Amsterdam Nursing Home Corp (1992) is located in the densely populated metropolitan area of New York, New York which has a population of 1,577,385 people.
-We gave this facility an overall grade of B. A grade of this caliber requires respectable scores in most areas.
-This grade was right in line with the city grade in New York.
-This nursing home's strong profile was highlighted by its inspection grade, which is addressed in the next paragraph.
+We gave this facility an overall grade of B+.
+A grade of this caliber requires solid scores in most areas.
+If you take a look at the other options in New York, we suspect you will find this nursing home to be a better option than most of the facilities in the city.
+This nursing home is better in some categories than others, but it didn't have any bad scores in any of our major areas discussed below.
+More information about these categories can be found below.

 Amsterdam Nursing Home Corp (1992)